On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Main results and perspectives

 Many pioneering works dealing with analogues of Gold's criterion consider $k^\cyc$ assuming $\CH_k = 1$.
-More recent literature succeeds in obtaining similar results in more general cases, but to our knowledge, the consideration of the inertia fields $K_e$ and $K_{\ov e}$, does not exist.
+More recent literature succeeds in obtaining similar results in more general cases, but, to our knowledge, the consideration of non-trivial inertia fields $K_e$ and $K_{\ov e}$, does not exist.
+Some results are based on assuming that $k$ has a smooth arithmetic complexity, e.g., $k$ is $p$-principal ($\CH_k = 1$), or logarithmically principal ($\wt \CH_k = 1$), or $p$-rational ($\CT_k = 1$, see Footnote \ref{prat}), or the filtrations $\{\CH_{K_n}^i\}_{i \geq 0}$ are limited to the step $i = 1$ giving $\CH_{K_n} = \CH_{K_n}^1$ and Iwasawa's formula via the Chevalley--Herbrand formula.
+In Section \ref{complexity} we propose a general definition of the ``smooth complexity'' of a cyclic (or pro-cyclic) $p$-extension and show the strong link with capitulation of $\CH_k$ in the tower.

-Most results are based, whatever the method, on assuming that $k$ has a smooth arithmetic complexity, e.g., $k$ is $p$-principal ($\CH_k = 1$), or logarithmically principal ($\wt \CH_k = 1$), or $p$-rational ($H_k^\pr = \wt k$), or the filtration of the $\CH_{K_n}\!$'s is limited to the first element given by Chevalley--Herbrand formula.
-In Section \ref{complexity} we propose a general definition of the `` smooth complexity'' of a cyclic (or pro-cyclic) $p$-extension and show the link with capitulation.
+The general case ($K \ne k^\cyc$, $\CH_k$ arbitrary, and $\CH_{K_n} = \CH_{K_n}^{b_n}$ for the $b_n$'s defining the lengths of the filtrations) depends on random $p$-adic numerical circumstances in the computation of $\CH_{K_n}^i$ for $i > 2$, but subject to accessible probability laws, as done in \cite{KP2022} in neighboring areas.
+We discuss this aspect in \S\,\ref{obstructions} to try to understand the nature of the obstructions for large $\lambda_p(K/k)$'s, which clearly depends on the groups of units in the $\Z_p$-extensions, and on capitulation aspects.

-The general case ($K \ne k^\cyc$, $\CH_k$ arbitrary, and $\CH_{K_n} = \CH_{K_n}^{b_n}$ for the $b_n$'s defining the lengths of the filtrations) seems to depend on random $p$-adic numerical circumstances in the computation of $\CH_{K_n}^i$ for $i > 2$, but subject to accessible probability laws, as done in \cite{KP2022}.
-We discuss this aspect in \S\,\ref{obstructions} to try to understand the nature of the obstructions for large $\lambda_p(K/k)$'s, which clearly depends on the groups of units in the $\Z_p$-extensions, and on capitulation aspects of $p$-classes (see in \cite{GrJa1985} general results on capitulation in $\Z_p$-extensions).
+A precise theoretical result may be found in Grandet--Jaulent \cite[Theorem\,(i-iv), p.\,214]{GrJa1985}, only assuming the triviality of $\mu_p(K/k)$, but valid for any $\Z_p$-extension of any base-field, and showing that for $n$ large enough: